HIGHLIGHTS-Tennis-French Open day six | Sports-Games

-Highlights of the sixth day at the French Open, the final Grand Slam tournament of the year, on Friday (all times GMT): 1250 HALEP EXACTS REVENGE ON ANISIMOVA
+Highlights of the sixth day at the French Open, the final Grand Slam tournament of the year, on Friday (all times GMT): 1720 NADAL MARCHES INTO LAST 16

-Top seed Simona Halep cruised to a 6-0 6-1 victory over American Amanda Anisimova in just 54 minutes on Court Philippe Chatrier.
-The Romanian struck 15 winners and converted six break point opportunities to avenge her quarter-final loss to Anisimova in Paris last year.
+Defending champion Rafa Nadal moved into the fourth round for a record 15th time in the Open Era with a comfortable 6-1 6-4 6-0 win over Italian Stefano Travaglia.
+1705 GASTON TOPPLES WAWRINKA IN FIVE-SET BATTLE

+In his first tour-level five-set match, 20-year-old French wildcard Hugo Gaston delivered shock 2-6 6-3 6-3 4-6 6-0 victory over three-times Grand Slam champion Stan Wawrinka.
+World number 239 Gaston is the second man ranked outside the top 200 to reach the fourth round this week, following American Sebastian Korda (213), who beat Pedro Martinez 6-4 6-3 6-1.

 READ MORE: Halep punishes Anisimova to reach last 16